informalsystems/vdd/lightclient/failuredetector.md

 	- It submits this evidence
 	- It flags the light client to stop
 - Expected Postcondition
-    - It terminates everything.
+    - It "terminates everything".
 TODO: should this be described in a nicer control flow?
+How should this be escalated to the whole light client?

 #### From the verifier